 - One Membership covers up to 3 units owned by the same family.

 - Memberships are valid for the original purchaser only and cannot be transferred.

 We’re the photo-enforcement experts

 Cheetah began in 2003 in the UK and is now a world leading industry expert in GPS camera location.
-We run and maintaining databases in countries all around the world, so you can use Cheetah camera detectors in North America, Europe, Australia & New Zealand, as well as parts of Africa and the Middle East .
+We run and maintain databases in many countries all around the world, so you can use Cheetah camera detectors in North America, UK, Australia & New Zealand, as well as parts of Africa and the Middle East .

 When it comes to camera location data, accuracy is key.
 One of the reasons why Cheetah detectors are better than others, is that our proprietary database is 100% verified by Cheetah’s professional database team, which monitors all media and internet channels as well as communicating directly with police departments, city traffic engineers, city records, Municipal Codes of Ordinances, traffic bureaus, state transportation agencies, our own network of trusted camera spotters and field survey teams.

 Cheetah don’t rely on user generated content, so our products avoid the hundred’s of false alarms that always plague sat nav downloads and competitor devices, when users mistakenly submit traffic cameras as red light cameras.

 All Cheetah GPS detectors can give multi-directional alerts; they tell you when you are approaching a camera intersection on an enforced direction that could give you a ticket; and they can also give a different alert when your direction is not enforced (no ticket).
 For these “non-enforced” approaches, the C50 says, “Photo-enforced Intersection.”
 You get the alert so you know to pay attention at a bad intersection, but you also know that you won’t be ticketed in that particular direction.
 The C50 lets you switch off these “non-enforced” approaches by selecting a different user mode.